Medical Billing & Coding Training Program

 The U.S. Bureau of Labor Statistics states that medical billing and coding is one of the ten fastest growing allied health occupations.
 Employment for Medical Records and Health Information technicians is expected to increase by 21% between 2010 and 2020, according to Bureau of Labor Statistics.

 Once hired, medical coders and billers hold secure jobs, with good futures.
-Supervisors often spend weeks or months directly training medical billers and coders.
-Once they are properly trained and have gained experience by participating in the daily office routine, there is a strong possibility that their positions will be long term.
+Supervisors often provide comprehensive career training to new employees.
+After receiving this essential training and gaining experience through their daily office responsibilities, there is a strong possibility that their positions will be long term.

 Graduates of ACHT’s Medical Billing & Coding program can choose to work in a variety of locations, including (but not limited to):